nikonau/panbackup/README.md

 # Palo Alto Firewall Powershell Backup Script
-A simple Powershell script to backup single or multiple PA Networks firewall config via the management API.
+A simple Powershell script to backup single or multiple PA Networks firewall config via the management XML API.

 # Instructions:
 1. Create a local administrator on the firewall as a member of super users (read only).
 This will allow rights to export the full configuratiuon with phash keys.
 Which means you can restore the config on a new appliance easily.